quire-io/guide/_docs/board-04-board-advanced-actions.md

 To edit a board name or its URL, click on the pen icon beside the board name and choose “Edit”.

-## Delete a board
-To delete a board, click on the pen icon beside the board name and choose “Delete”.

-Note: Once the board is deleted, it can’t be undone.
-Please make sure before deleting it.
-{: .notice--warning}

 ## Archive a board
 To archive a board, click on the pen icon beside the board name and choose “Archive”.
 You can find the archived board in the Archived category in the dropdown menu.